 Is It Necessary To Buy Insurance From The Dealer?

 No, you can purchase auto insurance from the company of your choice.

 Can You Purchase Car Insurance Without Owning a Car?

 Yes, in Ontario you can purchase non-owner car insurance.

 What Is Non-Owner Car Insurance?

-Non-owner auto insurance is a liability only coverage for those who are licenced but do not own a vehicle.
+Non-owner auto insurance is a liability-only coverage for those who are licensed but do not own a vehicle.
 Non-owner car insurance is also referred to as secondary coverage, as the owner of the vehicle’s policy would be used first to pay out for any damages or medical bills.
-If the owner’s policy isn’t enough coverage, then the non-owners auto insurance would come into play.
+If the owner’s policy isn’t enough coverage, then the non-owners’ auto insurance would come into play.